Skip to main content

 for step in range(100):

-# Get current observation (this needs to be obtained from the actual robot)
+# Get current observation (should be from real robot)

 observations = {